sidd-mittal/sidd-mittal/README.md

 ## 🔭 What am I currently working on/learning?

 I'm currently working on gaining my certificate as a AWS Certified Cloud Practioner.
-As someone interested in designing the infrastrucutre and backend of applications, I believe it is extremely important to understand cloud computing as it is becoming so widely used in the industry.
+As someone interested in designing the infrastructure and backend of applications, I believe it is extremely important to understand cloud computing as it is becoming so widely used in the industry.

 ## 💻 Past Internships